soliloquyx/ev-charging-app/theme/README.md

     `npm run android` - starts the development server and opens the app on an Android emulator (Android Studio must be installed).

+## Technologies used

+I tried to keep it as simple as possible, using Expo to ease the development process.

+Other notable dependencies:

+`@gorhom/bottom-sheet` - used to display charging station info and charging session, if active.

+`@expo-google-fonts/inter` - font detailed in the CVI.

+`prettier`- for unified code formatting in the project.

+`eslint-config-expo` - ESLint support.

 ## Room for improvements

 1. Due to the simplicity of the app (1 screen), routing was not needed.
 It would be added as complexity grows.